alexanderlukanin13/coolname/docs/customization.rst

 * ``max_length``

-    This constraint is hard: you can't create :class:`RandomNameGenerator` instance if some word (or phrase) in some rule exceeds that rule's limit.
+    This constraint is hard: you can't create :class:`RandomGenerator` instance if some word (or phrase) in some rule exceeds that rule's limit.

     For example, this will fail: